Inklingo

 AdjectiveB1General

-Use 'preparada' (or 'preparado' for masculine) when someone is qualified, trained, or ready to handle a specific situation or job.
+Use 'preparada' when emphasizing that someone is ready and well-equipped, either through training or experience, to handle a specific situation or role.

 A confident young chef wearing a crisp white uniform and toque, standing proudly with crossed arms next to a counter displaying a beautifully plated, colorful meal.